• Home

 The Registrar of Newspapers for India is an Attached Office set up under the Press and Registration of Books Act, 1867 for Registration of Newspapers/Periodicals, Issue of Certificate of Registration and Verification of circulation claims of newspapers.

 The main statutory functions of RNI include maintaining a Register of newspapers and publications published across the country, issuing Certificate of Registration to newspapers and publications, informing District Magistrates concerned about approval of titles of fresh newspapers and scrutinizing and analyzing the annual statements submitted by the publishers of newspapers and publications.
 RNI also submits an annual report on the print media scenario in the country, named ‘Press in India’, to the Ministry of Information and Broadcasting.
 RNI authenticates self-declaration certificates for import of newsprint to actual users registered with RNI.
-Apart from these functions, the office also conducts circulation verification of the registered publications, for the purpose of BOC advertisements.
+Apart from these functions, the office also conducts circulation verification of the registered publications, for the purpose of CBC advertisements.

 Website : Registrar of Newspapers for India